OARK/OARK/build-tools/README.md

 `ip-address` must be changed to the IP address of the Raspberry Pi.

-Ansible relies SSH and also relies on a pre-generated SSH key to be installed on the Pi so there's no need to enter a password.
+Ansible relies on SSH and also on a pre-generated SSH key to be installed on the Pi so there's no need to enter a password.
 If you've generated a SSH key already (check ~/.ssh/id_rsa.pub) then you're fine to go onto the next step, otherwise you can generate one with the command:

     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"